shandrayu/ml-ops-ucu/ml_system_design_doc.md

 > How will you frame the problem?
 For example, fraud detection can be framed as an unsupervised (outlier detection, graph cluster) or supervised problem (e.g., classification).

 Object detection, supervised.
-For every frame output list of object bounding boxes, classified.
+For every frame output list of object bounding boxes with assigned label.

 ### 5.2.
 Data